zsanter/utvpi/README.md

 # utvpi
-A new way to generate integral solutions for Unit Two Variable Per Inequality constraint systems, probably in O(mn) time.
+A new way to generate integral solutions for Unit Two Variable Per Inequality constraint systems, in O(m*n) time.

 Major theoretical work by Dr. K. Subramani and Piotr Wojciechowski.
 Implementation by Zachary Santer.
 Research conducted at West Virginia University, and funded by the National Science Foundation.